The Right Complexity Measure in Locally Private Estimation: It is not the Fisher Information: Introduction

 In contrast, the work of \citet{DuchiJoWa18,DuchiJoWa13_focs} suggests that for $\diffp$-locally differentially private estimation, we should replace the Hellinger distance by \emph{variation distance}.
 In the case of higher-dimensional problems, there are additional dimension-dependent penalties in estimation that local differential privacy makes unavoidable, at least in a minimax sense~\cite{DuchiJoWa18}.
-In work independent of and contemporaneous to our own, \citet{RohdeSt18} build off of~\cite{DuchiJoWa18} to show that (non-local) minimax rates of convergence under $\diffp$-local differential privacy are frequently governed by a modulus of continuity~\eqref{eqn:hellinger-modcont}, except that the variation distance $\tvnorm{P_0 - P_1} = \sup_A |P_0(A) - P_1(A)|$ replaces the Hellinger distance $\dhel$. \citeauthor{RohdeSt18} also exhibit a mechanism that is minimax optimal for ``nearly'' linear functionals based on randomized response~\cite[Sec.~4]{Warner65,RohdeSt18}.
+In work independent of and contemporaneous to our own, \citet{RohdeSt18} build off of~\cite{DuchiJoWa18} to show that (non-local) minimax rates of convergence under $\diffp$-local differential privacy are frequently governed by a global modulus of continuity, except that the variation distance $\tvnorm{P_0 - P_1} = \sup_A |P_0(A) - P_1(A)|$ replaces the Hellinger distance $\dhel$.
+They also exhibit a mechanism that is minimax optimal for ``nearly'' linear functionals based on randomized response~\cite[Sec.~4]{Warner65,RohdeSt18}.
 Thus, locally differentially private procedures give rise to a different geometry than classical statistical problems.

-Now we are in a position for a high-level description of our results.
-Our results apply in a variety of locally private estimation settings, whose definitions we formalize in Section~\ref{sec:definition-of-privacy}, but all of them consist of weakenings of $\diffp$-differential privacy (including concentrated and R\'{e}nyi-differential privacy~\cite{DworkMcNiSm06, DworkRo16, BunSt16, Mironov17}).
+We are now in a position for a high-level description of our results, which apply in a variety of locally private estimation settings consisting of weakenings of $\diffp$-differential privacy, whose definitions we formalize in Section~\ref{sec:definition-of-privacy}.
 We provide a precise characterization of the local minimax complexity~\eqref{eqn:private-local-minimax} in these settings.
-If we define the local modulus of continuity (for the squared error) at $P_0$ by
+If we define the local modulus of continuity at $P_0$ by